-The State requests approval of the enclosed amendment #17-0024 to the Title XIX (Medicaid) State Plan for non-institutional services to be effective January 1, 2017 (Appendix I).
+The State requests approval of the enclosed amendment #22-0044 to the Title XIX (Medicaid) State Plan for non-institutional services to be effective April 1, 2022 (Appendix I).
+This amendment is being submitted based on enacted legislation.
 A summary of the plan amendment is provided in Appendix II.

-The State of New York reimburses these services through the use of rates that are consistent with and promote efficiency, economy, and quality of care and are sufficient to enlist enough providers so that care and services are available under the plan at least to the extent that such care and services are available to the general population in the geographic area as required by §1902(a)(30) of the Social Security Act and 42 CFR §447.204.
+The State of New York reimburses these services through the use of rates that are consistent with efficiency, economy, and quality of care and are sufficient to enlist enough providers so that care and services are available under the plan at least to the extent that such care and services are available to the general population in the geographic area as required by § 1902(a)(30) of the Social Security Act and 42 CFR § 447.204.

-Copies of pertinent sections of State statute are enclosed for your information (Appendix III).
-A copy of the public notice of this plan amendment, which was given in the New York State Register December 28, 2016 is also enclosed for your information (Appendix IV).
+A copy of pertinent sections of enacted legislation is enclosed for your information (Appendix III).
+A copy of the public notice of this plan amendment, which was given in the New York State Register on March 30, 2022, is also enclosed for your information (Appendix IV).
 In addition, responses to the five standard funding questions are also enclosed (Appendix V).

-If you have any questions regarding this State Plan Amendment submission, please do not hesitate to contact John E. Ulberg, Jr., Medicaid Chief Financial Officer, Division of Finance and Rate Setting, Office of Health Insurance Programs at (518) 474-6350.
+If you have any questions regarding this State Plan Amendment submission, please do not hesitate to contact Regina Deyette, Medicaid State Plan Coordinator, Division of Finance and Rate Setting, Office of Health Insurance Programs at (518) 473-3658.